JSONScript/jsonscript/README.md

 There is the instruction `$result` that changes which results will be stored after executing certain instructions.

-## TODO: Improvements to the current version

-- remove relative references, use only named references, $scope and $root reserved for the current scope and the root of the script.

-- For $script add $sandbox option. $sandbox: false to prevent access to outside symbols, root and scope.
-Essentially, script will execute in its own scope with no access to the outside scope. $sandbox: [ "$scope", "$a" ] will only allow access to certain symbols ($scope should not allow $scope.$scope meaning traversing up the scope tree).

 ## Language

 JSONScript uses JSON format to express the script.